ondrik/automata-benchmarks/omega/ldba4ltl/README.md

-# Random benchmarks from Limit-Deterministic Büchi Automata for Linear Temporal Logic
+# Benchmarks from Limit-Deterministic Büchi Automata for Linear Temporal Logic

 These benchmarks contain state-based acceptance semi-deterministic Büchi automata from LTL formulae in the paper below and were provided by Yong Li.